GianlucaNordio/Big-data-computing/README.md

     the System.out.println())
 - check the distance in the method calculateN7
 - ask if it's okay to use double instead of float
+- fix the fact of counting doublicate element as a single one for the MapReduce